 NexGen is a major shareholder with 53.4 percent of IsoEnergy’s shares and has representatives on IsoEnergy’s board of directors.
 The team at NexGen was responsible for discovering and developing the Arrow deposit, which has an indicated resource of 179.5 million pounds of uranium contained within 1.18 million tonnes grading 6.88 percent uranium and an inferred resource of 122.1 million pounds of uranium contained within 4.25 million tonnes grading 1.30 percent uranium.

 IsoEnergy has the support of an experienced exploration team with a track record of success in targeting basement-hosted mineralization.
-Additionally, the IsoEnergy team, including NexGen founders and board of directors, have been involved in the discovery of two significant uranium ore bodies and over 400 million pounds of U3O8.
-Notably, major shareholders and insiders hold approximately 75 percent of the company shares.
+Additionally, the IsoEnergy team, including NexGen founders and board of directors, have been involved in the discovery of the three most recent high-grade uranium ore bodies in the Athabasca Basin and over 400 million pounds of uranium.
+Notably, significant shareholders, including NexGen, Cameco, Orano and insiders, hold approximately 75 percent of the company shares.

 - Focused on finding and developing high-grade uranium projects in the vicinity of the Athabasca Basin’s major high-grade uranium deposits.

-- Portfolio of highly prospective uranium properties in the Athabasca Basin in Saskatchewan.
+- Portfolio of highly-prospective uranium properties in the Athabasca Basin in Saskatchewan.

-- Significant shareholder NexGen Energy holds 58.93 percent of the company shares.
+- Significant shareholder NexGen Energy holds 53.4 percent of the company shares.